CellProfiler/CellProfiler-Analyst/README.md

 Download [CellProfiler Analyst](https://cellprofileranalyst.org/releases)

-CellProfiler Analyst requires [JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to be installed (not just JRE).
+When running from source, CellProfiler Analyst requires [JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to be installed (not just JRE).
 Check the Java path.

 Please note that this is the development branch of CPA and it will be updated on regular basis.